ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 2
 ```

-**The dollar operator (non-syntactic sugar) ☆**:
+**The dollar operator (non-syntactic sugar) ★**:
-Consider an expression that takes a number, and applies a number of functions , maybe with arguments, to it, such as:
+Consider an expression that takes a number, and applies a number of functions, maybe with arguments, to it, such as:
 ```
 f5 (f4 (f3 (f2 (f1 42))))
 ```